Extend your lease

 Here’s how it works:

-Step 2: We'll instruct an independent surveyor to do a home visit and carry out a valuation to determine the exact price for the lease extension premium (the price of buying the extra years).
+2. Valuation: We’ll instruct an independent surveyor to visit your home and carry out a valuation to determine the price for the lease extension (the premium).

-Step 3: We'll forward you a copy of the valuation to you with a proposal letter offering the lease extension at the price determined by the surveyor.
+3. Proposal: We’ll send you a copy of the valuation along with a proposal letter offering the lease extension at the determined price.

 Formal lease extension process